percona/psmdb-docs/source/install/upgrade_from_mongodb.rst

 ================================================================================

 An in-place upgrade is done with existing data in the server.
-Generally speaking, this is stopping the server, removing the old packages, installing the new server and starting it with the same data files.
-While an in-place upgrade may not be suitable for high-complexity environments, it should work in most cases.
+Generally speaking, this is stopping the ``mongod`` service, removing the old packages, installing the new server and starting it with the same db data directory.
+An in-place upgrade is suitable for most environments, except the ones that use ephemeral storage and/or host addresses.

 .. note::